Healthy Vegan Black Bean Breakfast Burrito

 - Optional toppings: hot sauce, vegan cheese, avocado

-My friend Lindsay Pleskot makes freezer burritos for her new mom friends…which is genius.
-Since this recipe will make 6-8 burritos depending on how big you want them, why not try this trick?
+I got the idea for freezer burritos from my friend Lindsay Pleskot, who makes them for her new mom friends…which is genius.
+This recipe will make 6-8 burritos depending on how big you want them, so why not whip up a batch and pop them in the freezer?

-- Fold and wrap burritos, wrapping them tightly in aluminum foil.
+- Fold and wrap burritos as usually, wrapping them tightly in aluminum foil.

 - Pop burritos into a freezer-safe bag…and voila!
 You’ve got burritos ready to go.